-Let's will explore the different ways the family generates income, their sources of wealth, and how they manage their finances.
+Let's delve into the intricacies of how the royal family generates income, the sources of their wealth, and their financial management strategies.

 What does the British royal family do?